REBECCA BLIGH City Councillor

 Rebecca started her adult life as a young, single mom and it is here she found her voice in the face of adversity.
 At the age of 20, Rebecca took a job offer with a small security business in Kerrisdale.
 Not only did Rebecca learn how to maximize her daughter’s nap time, she learned what it really means to be committed and follow through.
 Rebecca’s early years as a single mom raising a family in Vancouver gave her grit, built resilience and drive.

-Rebecca is a passionate supporter of humanity, education and the environment and has traveled to Ethiopia and Mozambique to support leadership development programs, education and ecological conservation.
-She is a champion/founder of a local fundraiser www.Swingit24.com.
-The event has brought together 200 + participants and volunteers in the past two years.
-With the support of local businesses and sponsors, SwingIt24 has raised over $40,000 to fund leadership training in both education and conservation foundations in Africa.
+Professionally, Rebecca facilitates programs centered around communication and leadership development.
+Rebecca is a passionate supporter of families, education and the environment.
+Over the past five years she has spent time in Africa working on sustainable leadership programs by partnering with NGOs in the education and ecological conservation sectors.
+Rebecca is a champion/founder of a local fundraiser www.Swingit24.com.
+The event has brought together more than 200 participants and volunteers in the past three years.
+With the support of local businesses and sponsors, SwingIt24 has raised over $40,000 to fund leadership training in both education and conservation foundations in Mozambique and Ethiopia.

-Rebecca loves living in East Vancouver with her wife Laura, teenagers Holly and JJ and their Bernese Mountain Dog, Kingsley.
+Rebecca loves living in East Vancouver with her wife Laura, teenagers and their Bernese Mountain Dog, Kingsley.